unibo-dtm-se-2324-gymapp/gymapp/sections/08-cicd/index.md

 ...

 This updated CI/CD pipeline is customized for the "Six Pack" application, ensuring that both the FastAPI backend and Vue.js frontend are tested, built, and deployed seamlessly.
+This updated CI/CD pipeline is tailored specifically for the "Six Pack" application, which helps users organize their workout sessions by specifying daily exercises, the number of series, and reps.
+The pipeline ensures that both the FastAPI backend and the Vue.js frontend are consistently tested, built, and deployed seamlessly.

+For "Six Pack," the backend will handle user registration, session management, and exercise tracking.
+The frontend provides an intuitive interface where users can add and modify sessions and exercises, aligned with their fitness goals.
+The integration of a timer and the potential use of Tkinter for images/videos makes the application interactive and engaging.

+This CI/CD approach guarantees reliable deployments and smooth updates, ensuring that the features supporting user interaction—like adding/modifying workouts—are always functional.